BIOGRAPHY

 (2) Bilingual (English & Spanish).;

-(3) Presently reside in the Austin, Texas metropolitan area, with offices in that location and in Las Cruces, New Mexico.
+(3) Presently reside in the Austin, Texas metropolitan area, with offices in that location.

 WORK